-- a) There is sufficient space to accommodate the non-resident student; - b) No increase in the size of faculty or staff will be necessary to accommodate them; - c) The admission of such non-resident student is and continues during the enrollment period to be in the best interests of the District. - d) All rules and regulations in effect for District students will be applicable to non-residents students; and - e) School and class placement of a non-resident student admitted to attend in the District shall be determined solely by the Superintendent or designated District administrative personnel.
+- a) Parents/guardians must work out transfer conditions with the home school district; - b) There is sufficient space to accommodate the non-resident student; - c) No increase in the size of faculty or staff will be necessary to accommodate them; - d) The non-resident student meets the District's criteria for admission; - e) The admission of such non-resident student is and continues during the enrollment period to be in the best interests of the District.
+Non-resident students must be in good academic standing in their previous district at the time of enrollment in New Lebanon. - f) All rules and regulations in effect for District students will be applicable to non-residents students; - g) School and class placement of a non-resident student admitted to attend in the District shall be determined solely by the Superintendent or designated District administrative personnel.